php-cache/documentation/docs/index.md

 # Documentation for PHP Cache

-PHP Cahe is an organisation that thinks that cache should be PSR-6 and light weight.
+PHP Cache is an organisation that thinks that cache should be PSR-6 and light weight.

 ## Features